ssp21/ssp21-spec/ssp21.md

 * MOSK - Master to outstation session key
 * OMSK - Outstation to master session key

-1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.
+1. The master sends the *Request Handshake Begin* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.

     * The master initializes the *handshake hash* value to the hash of the entire transmitted message:
         * *set h = HASH(message)*

-2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate chain.
+2. The outstation receives the *Request Handshake Begin* message, and then validates that it trusts the public key via the certificate chain.

     * The outstations initializes the *handshake hash* value equal to the hash of the entire received message:
         * *set h = HASH(message)*

-3. The outstation sends the *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate chain.
+3. The outstation sends the *Reply Handshake Begin* message containing its own ephemeral public DH key and certificate chain.

     * The outstation mixes the entire transmitted message into the *handshake hash*.